JianhuaHuang/streamlineR/README.md

 Binning Based on rpart: `bin.rpart`
 -----------------------------------

+The numerical varialbes(age and platelet) in the training dataset are binned into different groups based on optimal binning.
+The `bin.rpart` function is used perform the optimal binning.
+The `bin.rpart` uses the `rpart` (recursive partitioning, a famous decision tree algorithm) method to find the optimal cut points.
+Based on these cut points, the numerical data is divided into different groups.

+The usage of `bin.rpart` is very similar `rpart`, except that the *control* argument in `rpart` is named as *rcontrol* in `bin.rpart`.
+The following `rpart` and `bin.rpart` functions should generate the same cut points for **age**.

 ``` r
 rpart(formula = status ~ age, data = dt.train,
   control = rpart.control(minbucket = .05 * nrow(dt.train)))